jonathanlandy/testmd/README.md

 ## Package in a nutshell
 ### It's built on stepwise linear regression
-Stepwise linear regression is an algorithm that allows one to identify minimal feature / column subsets of a given data set that produce good linear fits to a set of target variables.
+The underlying algorithm allows one to identify minimal feature / column subsets of a given data set that produce good linear fits to a set of target variables.
 This solution strikes a good balance between performance, speed, and memory efficiency.